adamsilver/fdpb/02-a-checkout-flow.md

 ### Checklist

-- Don't force users to register before checking out.
 - Ask questions in a sensible order
+- Let users checkout anonymously
 - The width of the field should match the required input when the length is known.
-- Use the fieldset and legend elements with radio button and checkbox groups to give the choices an overarching description.
+- Use a fieldset and legend to give radio button and checkbox groups an accessible label.
 - Add extra questions if they add value.
 Remember completion time is not the only useful metric for success.
 - Let users check their answers before submission.
 - The confirmation page is the end of the transaction but the start of the relationship.